Military Recruiter Questions

 5. What job would I do and where would I serve?

 (Ans.
 Each service has a range of service functions, and your military job is a combined determination based on your aptitudes, as determined by your ASVAB test results, any prior experience, and the current needs of the service.
 Your service location is also based on existing openings and the needs of the service.
 For Reserve openings, assigned units generally must be within 100 miles of your residence although training areas can be more distant.)

 (Ans.
 Honorable service in the military entitles you to educational benefits including Montgomery GI Bill and Reserve GI Bill, College Funds, College Loan Repayment Program, Student Loan Deferment, and Tuition Assistance Programs.
 Services also offer various military scholarship programs.

-For incoming student/recruits, there are both the service academies which have competitive enrollments but provide a quality education, and ROTC programs at selected colleges.
+For incoming students/recruits, there are both the service academies which have competitive enrollments but provide a quality education and ROTC programs at selected colleges.

 Aid amounts vary by service, and recruiters can clarify their service package.)

 7. What is boot camp; how long is it; and how do I prepare?

 (Ans.
 Boot camp or basic training is an introductory training session to prepare you for life in the service.
 Each service has their own basic training facilities, and procedures and the length varies by service: Air Force (6 weeks), Army (9 weeks), Marines (13 weeks), Navy (8 weeks), Coast Guard (8 weeks).
 Training takes place in both classroom and field settings.
 The classroom provides valuable skills and general knowledge, and in the field, you will improve your physical fitness and learn to function as a team in realistic situations.
 At graduation, you will be in the best shape of your life and ready to serve.)

 Bonus Questions To Ask Military Recruiter: Am I qualified to join?
 Can I talk with someone who has had the same training before signing?
 What are civilian jobs related to my military training?